-Fused silica is inert against all common solvents and acids except hydrofluoric acid.
+Fused silica is used in 1290 Infinity Flow Cells and capillaries.
+Quartz is used for classical flow cell windows.
+It is inert against all common solvents and acids except hydrofluoric acid and acidic solvents containing fluorides.
 It is corroded by strong bases and should not be used above pH 12 at room temperature.
 The corrosion of flow cell windows can negatively affect measurement results.
 For a pH greater than 12, the use of flow cells with sapphire windows is recommended.